 Think about how shocking Psycho must have been when it was first released in 1960.
 Think about how audiences reacted when Wes Craven’s Last House on The Left came out in 1972.
 The most-watched television shows in 1972 were Sanford and Son and All in the Family; watching teenaged girls get brutalized was not something people were used to.

+There's nothing more satisfying than seeing a villain meet their karmic demise, but not every scary movie ends so cleanly.
 Collected in this list are just some of the many horror gems with serious "wtf" endings.
 Some of them, like Tourist Trap and Possession, will even have you saying "wtf" the whole way through.
 Fair warning: this list literally contains nothing but major ending spoilers, so scan titles with caution if you plan on watching any of these later.

 Frank Darabont’s adaptation of Stephen King’s The Mist was both brilliant and brutal.
 Brilliant in the sense that no one saw that coming because what kind of deviant would come up with that ending?
 This ending pissed off a TON of people, but no one can say it was bad or ineffective – unnecessary, sure, but incredibly powerful nonetheless.